confluentinc/schema-registry/docs/security.rst

 Security Overview
 -----------------
-The Schema Registry currently only supports communication with a secure Kafka cluster over SSL.
-At this time, https and ZooKeeper security are not yet supported.
-Kafka SASL authentication is not supported yet either.
+The Schema Registry currently supports two security features: communication with a secure Kafka cluster over SSL; and API calls over https.
+At this time, ZooKeeper security and Kafka SASL authentication are not yet supported.

+For more details, check the :ref:`configuration options<schemaregistry_config>`.

 Kafka Store
 ~~~~~~~~~~~